Gravitational-Wave Signatures of Highly Eccentric Stellar-Mass Binary Black Holes in Galactic Nuclei: Acknowledgements

 \section{Acknowledgements}

+We thank Roi Basha for pointing out the non-trivial analogy between the ZLK oscillations and the pendulum model.
 We thank Alan Knee, Smadar Naoz and Jess McIver for useful discussions.
-EG acknowledges support from the ARC Discovery Program DP240103174 (PI: Heger) and the ARC OzGrav Centre of Excellence (CE230100016).
+EG acknowledges support from the ARC Discovery Program DP240103174 (PI: Heger), the ARC OzGrav Centre of Excellence CE230100016, and the ARC Discovery Early Career Research Award (DECRA) DE260101802.
 IMR-S acknowledges support from the Herchel Smith Fund, the Science and Technology Facilities Council grant number ST/Y001990/1, and the Science and Technology Facilities Council Ernest Rutherford Fellowship grant number UKRI2423.
 AAT acknowledges support from the Horizon Europe research and innovation programs under the Marie Skłodowska-Curie grant agreement no. 101103134.